syedsamad081/AI-Powered-Data-Analysis-Visualization-Platform/README.md

 * **Data Upload & Handling**: Securely upload and parse CSV and Excel datasets.
 * **Automated Data Cleaning**: Automatically handles missing values, removes duplicates, and standardizes data formats.
 * **Exploratory Data Analysis (EDA)**: Instantly generates statistical summaries and extracts key metrics from the data.
-* **Smart Visualization**: Recommends and renders the best charts/graphs (bar, line, pie, scatter) based on the dataset's structure using Chart.js/Recharts.
+* **Smart Visualization**: Recommends and renders the best charts/graphs (bar, line, pie, scatter) based on the dataset's structure using Matplotlib and Seaborn
 * **AI-Generated Reports**: Utilizes the Google Gemini API to generate comprehensive, human-readable insights and summaries based on the analyzed data.

 ## 🛠️ Tech Stack